Beijing, China

 Summer Palace bridge with 17 arches, Beijing

 The Imperial Summer Palace Yíhé Yuán is 6 miles [10 kms] to the north west of central Beijing and should not to be confused with the Old Summer Palace Yuánmíng Yuán that lies to its east.
 The palace was laid out by Emperor Qianlong as an alternative to the heat and claustrophobia of the Forbidden City.
 The site had been used by previous dynasties but he redesigned it on a far grander scale with scenic beauty in mind.
 The name Yihe Yuan can be translated as Garden to Cultivate Peace.
-The Qing Emperors traveled to the Palace by road or by boat along a specially built canal - the Chang He.
+The Qing Emperors traveled to the palace by road or by boat along a specially built canal - the Chang He.

 It was Dowager Empress Cixi who spent considerable money rebuilding the Summer Palace after it had been damaged in the Opium Wars and the Boxer Rebellion.
 She imprisoned the Emperor Guangxu here is 1898 after he attempted a coup after failing to make widespread reforms.
 Considerable money was spent on building a ‘marble boat’ for Kunming Lake - which is in fact made of wood but painted to look like marble (see Lay Osborn article for details of the controversy).
-Another famous sight at the Summer Palace is the long corridor that stretches 2,388 feet [728 meters] along the edge of Kunming lake decorated with 14,000 paintings on the roof beams some of these are of Hangzhou, the Imperial capital in Southern Song dynasty times.
-It was not maintained during the Republican era but since 1949 it has become a very popular public park.
+Another famous sight at the Summer Palace is the long corridor that stretches 2,388 feet [728 meters] along the edge of Kunming lake decorated with 14,000 paintings on the roof beams some of these are scenes of Hangzhou, the Imperial capital in Southern Song dynasty times.
+It was not maintained during the Republican era but since 1949 it has been restored and has become a very popular public park.

 Old Summer Palace Yuán míng yuán